KaNoOoKAh/somatic-awareness-lab.md/10-observations/OBS-2026-09-20-001-acute-oral-sensation-following-smoke-exposure.md

 - The sensation occurred immediately following smoke exposure.
 - The oral cavity appeared more sensitive than expected during the session.
 - The sensation was primarily localized to the mouth.
-- I did forgot to try and redirect the sensation of any.
+- I did forget to try and redirect the sensation if any.
 - The roof of the mouth and top of the tongue sizzled.
 -